graduation, most medical laboratory scientists (MLS) begin their career in an

 laboratory sections, or primarily work in a specific area such as hematology,

-Clinical laboratory scientists may also be employed in a variety of settings such as:
+Medical laboratory scientists may also be employed in laboratories in:

 laboratory-related work experience, an MLS can become an education coordinator

 in a teaching hospital.
 They are also qualified to become laboratory supervisors.
 With experience, an MLS may take an ASCP exam to become a certified specialist in clinical chemistry, microbiology, hematology, or immunohematology.
 Upon completion of graduate-level education, MLS qualify for faculty/teaching positions at a community college or university.
 Advanced degrees may also include such specialties as hospital administration or public health.